PragTob/wingtips/README.md

 ## Attention

-This coming to a gem host near you soon enough, for now shoes4.pre2 is missing the files we need for code highlighting - we will try to figure this out soon enough :)
+This is coming to a gem host near you soon enough, for now shoes4.pre2 is missing the files we need for code highlighting - we will figure this out soon enough :) Until then please clone this repo (or fork and clone) and run `bundle install`.

 ## Installation